lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 The primary design motivation behind pre-hashing is to perform only a single pass over the potentially large input message `M`, compared to passing the full message to both component primitives, and to allow for optimizations in cases such as signing the same message digest with multiple different keys.
 The actual length of the to-be-signed message `M'` depends on the application context `ctx` provided at runtime but since `ctx` has a maximum length of 255 bytes, `M'` has a fixed maximum length which depends on the length of `HashOID` and the output size of the hash function chosen as `PH`, but can be computed per composite algorithm.

+This simplification into a single strongly-pre-hashed algorithm avoids the need for duplicate sets of "Composite-ML-DSA" and "Hash-Composite-ML-DSA" algorithms.

 See {{sec-cons-randomizer}} for a discussion of security implications of the randomized pre-hash.

-This simplification into a single strongly-pre-hashed algorithm avoids the need for duplicate sets of "Composite-ML-DSA" and "Hash-Composite-ML-DSA" algorithms.
+See {{impl-cons-external-ph}} for a discussion of externalizing the pre-hashing step.